 Hollywood's complete guide to the sexiest, sleekest and most talked about bars and nightclubs.

 Beneath the spotlights, sideshows and souvenir shops that blanket Hollywood lays a vibrant nightlife scene with a raging pulse.
 From velvet rope nightclubs to locals-only dive bars, an eclectic blend of glamour, mystery and excitement lends to Hollywood's longstanding allure.
-Revelers from all corners of the globe are encouraged to write their own Hollywood story, whether that means taking in set from a world class DJ at Playhouse, bar hopping along the Cahuenga Corridor, or lounging at Sadie.
+Revelers from all corners of the globe are encouraged to write their own Hollywood story, whether that means taking in set from a world class DJ at Ohm Nightclub orbar hopping along the Cahuenga Corridor.
 No matter where you go in Hollywood, once the sun goes down, you're sure to have a story to tell.

 Hollywood's reputation as an upscale playground for celebrities and studio executives dates back to the early days of film.
 Stars would snooze at the Hollywood Hotel (currently the Hollywood and Highland Complex), dine at the Brown Derby and cozy up over cocktails at the still standing Frolic Room.
 And though Hollywood nightclubs and bars have seen incredible highs and heart breaking lows, this town simply bounces back every time.

 Hollywood's current nightlife landscape is as eclectic and endearing as ever.
-There are a dozens electric Hollywood night clubs and bars, infamous for the unbelievably attractive crowd and knack for showcasing the nation's top DJs, with Bardot, The Avalon, Create and Supperclub LA pulling partyers in droves.
+There are a dozens electric Hollywood night clubs and bars, infamous for the unbelievably attractive crowd and knack for showcasing the nation's top DJs, with Bardot, The Avalon and Create pulling partyers in droves.

 Despite Hollywood's obsession with youth and renovation, a few original hangouts still remain.
 Musso and Frank, the area's oldest restaurant, still serves Hollywood's elite after more than 90 years, with the recently opened bar, The Writer's Room, occupying the eatery's old backroom.
 The Hollywood Roosevelt, home to gaming parlour and lounge The Spare Room and restaurant Public Kitchen and Bar, is still a hit with young tastemakers.